StrayDogSyn/weather_dashboard_E_Hunter_Petross/README.md

 - Ensure all dependencies are installed: `pip install -r requirements.txt`
 - Check Python version compatibility (3.8+)
+- Recent fixes resolved Location import issues in weather services

+**Color or visual rendering issues?**

+- Recent updates fixed Tkinter color compatibility issues
+- All alpha channel colors have been converted to solid colors
+- Restart the application if you experience visual glitches

 **Performance issues?**

 - The application uses lazy loading - maps load when first accessed
 - Clear cache folder if experiencing data issues
+- Check system resources if the application runs slowly

 > 📚 **API Key**: Get your free API key from [OpenWeatherMap](https://openweathermap.org/api) and add it to your .env file